singh-karanpal/Capstone/README.md

 3. Upload the embedding matrix and padded datasets to [Google Drive](https://www.google.ca/drive/) with termination `.npy`.
 This files contain a vectorial representation of the words from the preprocesed comments, so they don't show any sensitive information.

-**Warning:** don't upload any other file, it may contain sensitive information.
+⚠️**Warning:** don't upload any other file, it may contain sensitive information.

 4. Open and run the models in [Google Colab](https://colab.research.google.com/)